 Bouncer and Security Liability

 When you go to a bar or nightclub in Michigan, you expect to be able to drink and have fun.
 Perhaps you are there to dance or listen to live music.
 Bouncers and security personnel are hired to maintain a safe environment where everyone can enjoy themselves.
 Unfortunately, bouncers or security personnel may need to intervene in bar fights or other disputes.
 They should be properly trained to deal with situations in a nonviolent and appropriate way.
 However, when a bouncer or security guard does not behave appropriately, the result may be serious injuries.
-At the Neumann Law Group, our Grand Rapids and Traverse City personal injury attorneys may be able to help victims recover damages based on bouncer or security liability.
+At the Neumann Law Group, our Michigan personal injury attorneys may be able to help victims recover damages based on bouncer or security liability.

 Bouncer and Security Liability